brisa-build/brisa/docs/building-your-application/routing/pages-and-layouts.md

   request.store.set("data", data);

-  // Transfer "data" from store to client request.store.transferToClient(["data"]);
+  // Transfer "data" from store to client
+  // You extend the life of the store from request-time:
+  //  render (server) → 💀
+  // to:
+  //  render (server) → client → action (server) → rerender (server) → client → ...
+  request.store.transferToClient(["data"]);

   return (